ravenscroftj/md-hypothesis-sync/README.md

 ### Dendron Integration

-* `hypothesis.dendron.callDoctor` if set then the plugin will call the [dendron doctor](https://wiki.dendron.so/notes/ZeC74FYVECsf9bpyngVMU/#fixfrontmatter)_to have it automatically add relevant metadata (e.g. id, created, updated attributes) to any newly created notes.
+* `hypothesis.dendron.callDoctor` if enabled and the [Dendron](https://dendron.so) plugin is installed then the plugin will call the [Dendron doctor](https://wiki.dendron.so/notes/ZeC74FYVECsf9bpyngVMU/#fixfrontmatter)_to have it automatically add relevant metadata (e.g. id, created, updated attributes) to any newly created notes.

-## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.

 ## Release Notes

 Users appreciate release notes as you update your extension.

+### 0.0.2

+ - Updated the README with better description and a GIF of how the plugin works

 ### 0.0.1